davidecaria/ensimag-code/ensimag-class-sasns/security-architecture/lecture2023-09-20_refresh.md

 - DSS is a Federal Information Processing Standard (FIPS) for digital signatures, originally proposed by the National Institute of Standards and Technology (NIST) in the United States.
 - DSS specifies the algorithms and procedures for the generation and verification of digital signatures based on the Digital Signature Algorithm (DSA).
 - DSA is a specific public-key algorithm used for digital signatures, and it relies on modular arithmetic and discrete logarithm problem for its security.
-- DSS includes specifications for the generation of digital signatures, the generation of digital signature keys, and the verification of digital signatures
+- DSS includes specifications for the generation of digital signatures, the generation of digital signature keys, and the verification of digital signatures.

+## Key Exchange

+The problem of exchanges a key traces back to the problem of communication.
+Many times, when looking at communication protocols, we assument that the users involved have already exchanged the related key (symmetric or asymmetric).
+This is a non-trivial task that is normally adressed by key exchange algorithm.
+Among them, Diffie-Hellman algorithm holds a key place due to historical and technical reasons.